zonArt/openlp/documentation/manual/source/dualmonitors.rst

 The first step in getting OpenLP working on your system is to setup your computer properly for dual monitors.
-This is not very difficult, but the steps do vary depending on operating system.
+This is not very difficult, but the steps will vary depending on operating system.

-Most modern computers do have the ability for dual monitors.
-To be certain check your computer's documentation.
-A typical desktop computer capable of dual monitors will have two of, or a combination of the two connectors below.
+Most modern computers have the ability for dual monitors.
+To be certain, check your computer's documentation.
+A typical desktop computer capable of dual monitors will have two of, or a combination of the two, connectors below.

 **VGA**